DomenicBianchi01/CIS2750-A3/README.md

 -Given a configuration file, no tag can be spread over multiple lines.
 Each tag must be present on a single line.
 Multiple tags can be on the same line as long as they don't exceed the 500 character limit.

 -Give a tag, no string can include quotation marks.
-For example this tag is valid:
+For example this tag is valid.

 	.t(text="Enter your username:")

 However, the following is not allowed:

 	.t(text="Enter "your" username:")

 Even if you add escape characters, quotations inside quotations are still not allowed.
 Single quotes are OK.

 -When running addauthor and inputing a list of stream names for "List of streams:", the number of characters you input cannot exceed 256 characters.